Dimer Models and Conformal Structures: Methods from Geometric Analysis

-It is with this result precisely, and the connections \eqref{beltrami2345} - \eqref{specrel}, that we are able to prove Theorem \ref{First.thm} as a direct consequence.
-The interaction of the asymptotic height function $h$ and the solutions to the Beltrami equation \eqref{beltrami2345} has several further consequences, discussed in this and the subsequent sections.
+It is this result precisely, and the connection between $f$ and the asymptotic height function $h$, that we are able to prove Theorem \ref{First.thm} as a direct consequence.
+This interaction has also several further consequences, discussed in this and the subsequent sections.

-In connection with Theorem \ref{main.belt.regularity} we observe the interesting fact that the proper solutions of the Beltrami equation \eqref{beltrami2345} of a fixed degree form a finite dimensional solution space.
+This relation also gives an explicit finite dimensional parametrisation of all simply connected liquid domains with frozen boundary, having a given number of cusps on $\partial \LL$.
 Moreover, in Theorems \ref{thm:geometry-curve} and \ref{MultiplyConect2} we show that the number of cusps is explicitly determined by the degree of $f$ on the respective boundary component.

-For general domains $\Omega$ and general admissible boundary values $h_0$, typically not all if any of the boundary of the liquid region \eqref{def:liquiddomain2} is frozen.
+For general domains $\Omega$ and general admissible boundary values $h_0$, it may happen that not all of the boundary of the liquid region $\mathcal{L}$ defined in \eqref{def:liquiddomain2} is frozen.
 However, some part of the boundary may still exhibit frozen phenomena in the sense of \eqref{frozen.def}, and one then speaks of the {\it frozen part} $\partial_F \LL $ of the boundary $ \partial \LL$.

-In complete analogy with Theorems \ref{First.thm} and \ref{main.belt.regularity}, also the frozen parts can be approached with this method, see Corollary \ref{uniBelt3}.
+In complete analogy with Theorems \ref{First.thm} and \ref{main.belt.regularity}, also the frozen parts can be approached with this method.
 This gives them strong regularity properties.

-\begin{Thm}[Local regularity of frozen boundaries] Let $\LL$ be a bounded domain and $f: \LL \to \Di$ a continuous $W^{1,2}_{loc}$-solution to the equation \,$ \partial_{\bar z} f(z) = f(z) \partial_z f(z)$.
+\begin{Thm}[Local regularity of frozen boundaries] Let $\LL$ be a bounded domain and $f: \LL \to \Di$ a continuous $W^{1,2}_{loc}$-solution to the equation \,$ \partial_{\overline{ z }} f(z) = f(z) \partial_z f(z)$.